 I already mentioned that there is no bad time to visit and that is certainly true but as a private Sydney tour guide I have my own preferred time of year to be in Sydney and here it is…for me it is the cooler months of Autumn from March through to May.
 (FYI it is April as I write this and I have been loving the weather over the past few weeks) So why do I think it’s an ideal time to visit?
 The biggest reason would be the generally fantastic weather that we get this time of year.
 Temps are usually below 25 degrees celsius (80F) and there is usually a slight coolness in the air that just feels great to be in.
 For the international visitor it also means it’s easier to get a Sydney hotel room at a good rate, crowds have dropped off and the locals are all pretty happy and relaxed having got through another hot Summer.
 Daylight saving has ended which means it is getting dark closer to 5.30pm but that’s the only drawback.
 It’s a great time to be taking private guided tours of Sydney as the cooler weather is so comfortable and although we don’t have a true Autumn here (our native trees keep their leaves on all year) it is possible to take a Blue Mountains tour in Autumn (or a Southern Highlands tour) and see some stunning seasonal colours due to all the exotic trees that were planted years ago.
 It’s a small detail that only a Sydney local would know about but during Autumn we also typically get the most amazing sunsets of the year and for me that is always a huge bonus.

 Okay shameless plug time…yes of course you can.
 I provide Sydney city tours for discerning travellers from around the world and can cater for 1 guest through to 24 guests.
-Whatever time of year you visit I am sure you will have an amazing Sydney experience and if I can help to make it even more memorable then please feel free to contact me via email at firstname.lastname@example.org or you could also try the chat widget down there in the bottom right hand corner and if I am not out on tour then I will be happy to discuss your Sydney travel plans.
+Whatever time of year you visit I am sure you will have an amazing Sydney experience and if I can help to make it even more memorable then please feel free to contact me via email at [email protected] or you could also try the chat widget on the right hand side and if I am not out on tour then I will be happy to discuss your Sydney travel plans.
 Happy travels 🙂